mercu01/Sonarr/README.md

-## Modified version of sonarr for atomixHQ - Versión modificada de sonarr para atomixHQ
+# Modified version of sonarr for atomixHQ

 Serie type: "anime", will generate the following search format in jackett: